kyleoneill/EducationalMarkdowns/eve-online/exploration.md

 in at 100km to be as far away from a hostile presence as possible.

 Generally, pirate data/relic sites in known space and C1, C2, or C3 wormholes do not contain hostile NPCs.
 Sleeper data/relic sites will contain enemies.
-Wormholes will never contain hostile NPCs, combat sites will contain enemies, and gas sites will sometimes contain NPCs.
+Combat sites will contain enemies.
+Gas sites will sometimes contain NPCs or turrets.
+Wormholes will sometimes have enemies sitting on them, but it is not common and will typically be inside of a higher classification hole.

 [Eve University has a page about this](https://wiki.eveuniversity.org/Relic_and_data_sites#Is_this_site_%22safe%22_to_warp_to?).